CelerData/terraform-provider-celerdatabyoc/docs/resources/classic_cluster.md

 ~> You can only upload or delete LDAP SSL certificates while the cluster's `expected_cluster_state` is set to `Running`.

-- `resource_tags`: (Forces new resource) The tags to be attached to the cluster.
+- `resource_tags`: The tags to be attached to the cluster.
-- `init_scripts`: (Forces new resource) The configuration block to specify the paths to which scripts and script execution results are stored.
+- `init_scripts`: (Not allowed to modify) The configuration block to specify the paths to which scripts and script execution results are stored.
 The maximum number of executable scripts is 20.
 For information about the formats supported by these arguments, see `scripts.logs_dir` and `scripts.script_path` in [Run scripts](https://docs.celerdata.com/byoc/main/run_scripts).
-  - `logs_dir`: (Forces new resource) The path in the AWS S3 bucket to which script execution results are stored.
+  - `logs_dir`: (Not allowed to modify) The path in the AWS S3 bucket to which script execution results are stored.
 This S3 bucket can be the same as or different from the S3 bucket you specify in the `celerdatabyoc_aws_data_credential` resource.
-  - `script_path`: (Forces new resource) The path in the AWS S3 bucket that stores the scripts to run via Terraform.
+  - `script_path`: (Not allowed to modify) The path in the AWS S3 bucket that stores the scripts to run via Terraform.
 This S3 bucket must be the one you specify in the `celerdatabyoc_aws_data_credential` resource.
 - `run_scripts_parallel`: Whether to execute the scripts in parallel.
 Valid values: `true` and `false`.
 Default value: `false`.
 - `run_scripts_timeout`: The amount of time after which the script execution times out.
 Unit: Seconds.
 Default: `3600` (1 hour).
 The maximum value of this item is `21600` (6 hours).
 - `query_port`: The query port, which must be within the range of 1-65535 excluding 443.
 The default query port is port 9030.
 Note that this argument can be specified only at cluster deployment, and cannot be modified once it is set.